LarsAstrom/EDAF05-labs-public/README.md

 # EDAF05-labs
-Laborations for EDAF05, held at LTH.
+Laborations for EDAF05, held at LTH during study period 4 2018-19.
+Lecturer and course convenor is Jonas Skeppstedt.
+This version of the lab assignments are written and maintained by Lars Åström.
+If you find any errors, ambiguitys or anything else that should be corrected - please contact me via e-mail: astrom.lars@telia.com

 ## How to do labs:
 1. Clone repository.